SamJSui/cudAI/README.md

 ## About

-**cudAI** is a CUDA C/C++ that parallelizes linear algebra and machine learning algorithms to provide efficient computing.
-The goal is to combine aspects of Python's NumPy and Scikit-Learn into a single library, providing matrix operations and model training in a C/C++ environment.
+**cudAI** is a CUDA C/C++ library that parallelizes linear algebra and machine learning algorithms to provide efficient computing.
+The library is to combine aspects of Python's NumPy and Scikit-Learn, providing matrix operations and model training in a C/C++ environment.

 ### Built with